 For more information on admissions or cost, please use the Quick Links to the left.

 Industry changes at the pace of business.
-To ensure that MBA Certificate course material is always up-to-the minute, course content changes constantly, and Kendall brings in working professionals renowned for their design leadership to lead the weekend sessions.
+To ensure that Certificate course material is always up-to-the minute, course content changes constantly, and Kendall brings in working professionals renowned for their design leadership to lead the weekend sessions.

 The online instruction and course work are guided by a team of Kendall faculty with both experience and expertise in the areas of Design Thinking, User-Centered Design, Communications, Sustainability/Triple Bottom Line, and Design/Business Leadership.
 Each team member is committed to providing focused learning experiences that explore and expand the students’ knowledge in Design Thinking, while providing practical tools and techniques for direct application to their careers.